Quality Assurance Certification Program

 To find a Technician or Inspector, click the first letter of the last name:

 The Oregon Department of Transportation (ODOT) has established a strategy for quality control and quality assurance in its dealings with construction of transportation facilities.
-The Oregon Department of Transportation’s Quality Assurance program will require all personnel and laboratories performing materials testing and/or project inspections to be certified.
+The Oregon Department of Transportation's Quality Assurance program requires all personnel and laboratories performing materials testing and/or project inspections to be certified.
+The level of certification is dependent on the specific type of testing to be performed.

-To obtain any of the certifications, the technician/inspector will be required to pass a written and/or a practical test demonstrating a knowledge and understanding of how to perform the specific tests/inspections.
+To obtain any of the certifications, the technician/inspector is required to pass a written and/or a practical test demonstrating a knowledge and understanding of how to perform the specific test/inspections.

 Links to each of the certification websites are available in the left-hand column.
-These websites will provide additional information regarding the certifications, registering for training, and how to challenge the exams.
-The information below describes each certification:
+These websites will provide additional information regarding the certifications, training registration, and how to challenge the exams.
+The information below describes each certification.

 Definitions of Terms

-A CAgT performs a variety of tests on soils and aggregates including sieve analysis, fracture, sand equivalency, and other tests and performs other duties as required by current specifications for soils and aggregate materials.
-Three year certification.
+A CAgT performs a variety of tests on soils and aggregates including sieve analysis, fracture, sand equivalency, and other tests.
+A CAgT also performs other duties as required by current specifications for soils and aggregate materials.
+Certification duration: Initial - 3 years and recertification - 5 years.

 Certified Asphalt Technician I (CAT-I):

-A CAT-I performs sampling and testing for HMAC and EAC mixtures including AC content, maximum specific gravity, sieve analysis, void measurements using a currently approved compaction device, and other tests and performs other duties as required by current specifications for HMAC.
-Three year certification.
+A CAT-I performs sampling and testing for HMAC and EAC mixtures including AC content, maximum specific gravity, sieve analysis, void measurements, and other tests and duties as required by current specifications.
+Certification duration: Initial - 3 years and recertification - 5 years.

 Certified Asphalt Technician II (CAT-II):

 A CAT-II is responsible for managing the volumetric properties of asphalt mixes by controlling plant operations, for troubleshooting HMAC sampling and testing processes, and for making appropriate adjustments to HMAC production and laydown procedures.
 Certification at CAT-II level is contingent on having successfully completed the CAT-I certification phase at least once.
-Three year certification.
+Certification duration: Initial and recertification - 3 years.

 Certified Bridge Construction Inspector (CBCI):

-Bridge Inspection Training will inform the Inspector of the various types and methods of bridge construction and proper Inspection practice.
+The certified bridge inspector is responsible for inspecting the various types and methods of bridge construction demonstrating proper inspection practices.
 Five year certification.

 Certified Embankment and Base Technician (CEBT):

-The CEBT performs testing of soils and aggregates for establishing maximum density and optimum moisture for compaction of subgrade soils and aggregate bases.
-Three year certification.
+The CEBT performs testing of soils and aggregates for establishing the relative maximum density and optimum moisture for use in compaction testing of subgrade soils and aggregate bases A CEBT also determines the Specific Gravities of aggregate.
+Certification duration: Initial - 3 years and recertification - 5 years.

 Certified General Inspector (CGI):